sanchitsingh-9163/AnimationUsingPython/README.md

 ## 6. Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

-## 7. License

-This project is licensed under the MIT License.
-You can find more details in the [LICENSE](LICENSE) file.

 ---

-This README provides an overview of the script's functionality, customization options, usage instructions, and contribution guidelines.
-Feel free to customize it further to suit your project's

 You can adjust the resolution on by your own easily just go and change width and length parameter in the code

 Final Result (Resolution 300 x 534)